Sketching Word Vectors Through Hashing: Related Work

-\citeauthor{kanerva00random} employed sparse Gaussian random projections \cite{qasemiZadeh15ri} to build word vectors directly at a reduced dimensionality and showed that their proposed `random indexing' technique yields results comparable to the latent semantic analysis technique of \cite{DeerwesterDLFH90}, which employs truncation using singular value decomposition for dimensionality reduction.
-By the same token, \citeauthor{Geva2011TTP} and \citeauthor{qzadehhandschuh2014EMNLP2014} extend the idea proposed by \citeauthor{kanerva00random} for the comparison of textual similarities using the Hamming and Manhattan distances, respectively.
-However, when it comes to comparing semantic similarities between words, these methods fail to compete with the more recent neural-based embedding techniques, e.g., word2vec \cite{Mikolov2013} and GloVe \cite{glove2014}.
-It is known that crude distances between words are not discriminatory enough to address the so-called semantic relatedness tasks, and a weighting process such as PPMI is crucial for achieving a high score.
-Unfortunately, since these methods use projections with zero expectation,\footnote{Note that for these methods, projections with zero expectation is essential for achieving an acceptable performance when computing projected spaces (i.e., to guarantee the sparsity of projection matrices). } the sum of components in their resulting vectors is always zero.
-Thus, weighting techniques such as PPMI cannot be applied to these models after their construction (simply, due to the problem of division by zero).
-Compared to these techniques, the method proposed in this paper has a better computational complexity (thanks to its sparser projections) and yields better results in semantic relatedness tasks given the possibility of applying weighting techniques after the construction of randomly projected spaces.
+It is known that crude distances between words (as preserved by the aforementioned methods) are not discriminatory enough in semantic similarity assessment tasks.
+This problem could be alleviated using a weighting process (e.g., PPMI as mentioned earlier) but unfortunately since the aforementioned methods use projections with zero expectation, the sum of components in their resulting vectors is \emph{always} zero; and, consequently, weighting techniques such as PPMI cannot be applied to their resulting models after their construction (simply, due to the problem of division by zero).
+Note that for these methods, projections with zero expectation is essential for achieving an acceptable performance when computing projected spaces (i.e., to guarantee the sparsity of randomly-initialized projection matrices).\footnote{That is to say, additive smoothing \cite[e.g., see][]{baroni-lenci-Cognitive-2007} is inappropriate due to the computational cost that it imposes.} Compared to these techniques, the method proposed in this paper has a) a better computational complexity (thanks to its sparser projections) and b) yields better results in semantic similarity tasks because of the possibility of applying weighting techniques after the construction of randomly projected spaces.
+Moreover, the proposed hash-based derandomization eliminates the need for storing random projection matrices used in these methods.